PaweekornS/paweekorns/README.md

 # About me:
 - Computer Engineering student at King Mongkut University of Thonbuti (KMUTT)
-- Currently interested in Thai NLP
+- Currently interested in ThaiNLP and Signal Processing

 ## Competitions
 - ExxonMobil Bootcathon 2024 (Analytics/ML track)